 Newborn screening checks for rare disorders and conditions.
 Most children with these disorders come from families with no previous history of the disorders.

 Newborn screening is done 48-72 hours after your baby’s birth.

 Consent for newborn screening

-Your doctor or midwife will talk to you about newborn screening and ask for your permission to do the test.
-If you consent, you’ll be asked to sign a form or a new newborn screening card.
+Your doctor or midwife will talk with you about newborn screening and ask for your permission to do the test.
+If you consent, you’ll be asked to sign a form or a newborn screening card.

 You might also be asked whether blood from your baby’s screening test can be used in the future for research into childhood diseases like cerebral palsy and some types of cancers.
 This is your choice.
-If this idea makes you uncomfortable, you can say no.
+If you feel uncomfortable about this, you can say no.

 Taking baby’s blood sample

 The midwife will warm your baby’s heel (usually using your hand or a blanket).
 The midwife will prick your baby’s heel and collect a few drops of blood on special filter paper.
 The filter paper is dried, then sent to a laboratory where your baby’s blood is tested for different conditions.

 If you’re discharged from hospital early, your local child and family health nurse or midwife can collect your baby’s blood sample at your home.